Unlike other dog breeds, the Bichon Frise is one of

 All you have to do is to contact a licensed mental health professional.
-He will prescribe you an ESA letter that will allow you to live or travel with your support animal.
+He will prescribe you an Emotional Support Animal Letter that will allow you to live or travel with your support animal.
 For this, you don’t have to pay any extra charges.

 If you are unable to find a medical specialist, contact us at RealESALetter.com now and see if you qualify.
 We will provide you with an authentic letter within 24 hours.

 Bichon Frise is highly trainable when they have a desire to please their owners.
 However, they can be stubborn and difficult to potty train for housebreaking.

 2. Are male or female Bichon Frise better?